dxdc/homebridge-blinds/README.md

 For `up_url` and `down_url`, the variable `%%POS%%` can be included in the URL, which will be replaced with the desired target before the URL is requested.
 For example, use of `http://1.2.3.4/window/up?pos=%%POS%%` would be modified to `http://1.2.3.4/window/up?pos=100` if the position 100 was requested.
 This is useful for cases where blinds offer the ability to directly specify the value.

 When `%%POS%%` is used, note that `stop_url` will not be sent.
-(Because the blinds can receive a specific position, that there is no need to send an additional stop command.)
+(Because the blinds can receive a specific position, there is no need to send an additional stop command.)

 #### Receiving specific position (optional, ad hoc basis)